 A larger down payment means your mortgage will be smaller.
 Mortgages for less than 80% of the property value usually don't require mortgage insurance.
 Plus, your monthly payments are smaller.

 Look for special programs and grants to boost your down payment.
-For example, the government's Opens in a popup. lets first-time home buyers and their spouse or partner each withdraw up to $35,000 from their RRSPs to buy or build a home.
+For example, the government's lets eligible individuals such as first-time home buyers and their spouse or partner withdraw up to $35,000 each from their RRSPs to buy, build or maintain a home.

 Don't forget closing costs